tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 An example of this is the star formation history; a parametric galaxy would describe this history by dividing the mass formed into bins of age.

 Whilst both of these approaches may appear to be superficially similar, there are some important distinctions under the hood within Synthesizer.
-In most use cases Synthesizer will be smart enough to know what kind of data you are providing, and create the appropriate objects and call the appropriate methods itself.
+In most use cases, Synthesizer will be smart enough to know what kind of data you are providing, and create the appropriate objects and call the appropriate methods itself.
 However, it is worth understanding this distinction, particularly when debugging any issues.
 We provide examples for various tasks in synthesizer using both particle and parametric approaches where applicable.